Feel overwhelmed? Try these simple weekly tasks to keep your home under control.

 - Cleaning the toilet/s and bathroom/s

 - Dusting the house

 - Vacuuming the house

 - Mopping all the floors

 - Doing one hour of “spring” cleaning.
-I follow my plan from How to create a spring cleaning checklist that works year-round, and do as much as I can in the time that I have.
+(I follow my spring cleaning plan and do as much as I can in the time that I have).

 My husband and I split these chores, and including the spring cleaning, it takes three hours max to get them done.

 2. Washing catch up